tudarmstadt-lt/courses/README.md

 # Courses
-Source code of projects related to courses taught by LT (also student projects)
+Source code of projects related to courses taught by LT (also student projects) In general consider to add projects as _git submodules_

 ## Working with submodules using `watson_speechandtext_demo` as example: